ArnaudBuchholz/reserve/doc/testing ui5/Measuring code coverage.md

 ```
 *Test code*

 But, in reality, it says almost nothing on the tested code.

-What happens in the following cases :
+What happens in the following cases ?
 * `div(1,0)`
 * `div('1','b')`
 * is `div(1,3) * 3` equal to `1` ?

-So you must implement additional test cases to **document** and **secure** these beahviors.
+So you must implement additional test cases to **document** and **secure** the beahviors.

 > A good guideline is to start with **acceptance criterias** : test whatever is expected from a **behavior** point of view.